timatom/timatom/README.md

 ### About me

 - ML Engineer, Electrical Engineer, Software Engineer, Founder (Ourse), and forever learner
-- I apply ML to cool engineering and systems solutions
+- I apply ML and AI to cool engineering and systems solutions
 - Feel free to reach me at timothy@ourse.co

 **Languages and Tools:**